 Victoria, the charming capital city of British Columbia, Canada, is one of the most picturesque cities on the Pacific Coast.
 Due to its close proximity to Seattle (a 3-hour ferry ride from downtown) and Vancouver, Canada (3 hours by car + ferry), it’s the perfect destination for anyone who’s exploring the Pacific Northwest or looking for a weekend away.

 I’ve been to Victoria many times and each visit is more inspiring than the last.
-There are a lot of layers to Victoria and the more time you spend there, the more layers you’ll find.
-You’ll feel like you’ve stepped into a quaint little British village from the moment you enter town.
+There are a lot of layers to Victoria and the more time you spend there, the more you’ll love it.
+You’ll feel like you’ve stepped into a quaint British village from the moment you arrive.

-#1 Gardens Everywhere
+#1 Gardens Everywhere – Butchart Gardens

 Butchart Gardens is a world renown collection of beautiful gardens with plants from around the world.
-It is one of the most-visited attractions in Victoria BC, and it’s a quick trip to get there from the center of town.
-It’s open all year round.
-Besides the displays, there’s a carousel, guided walks, greenhouse tours, boat rides and nighttime illuminations.
+It is one of the most-visited attractions in Victoria BC, thanks to its 55 acres of gardens, and 900 bedding plant varieties.
+There’s a Japanese garden, a rose garden, and an Italian garden and these are partially good to visit in Spring, but also fantastic all year round.

 #2 Afternoon Tea